Particle creation: Schwinger + Unruh + Hawking: Schwinger process in semiclassical approximation

 where the tunneling trajectories along $z$ are given by equation $E({\bf p},z)=E$.
 In case of Schwinger pair production the tunneling exponent depends only on the transverse momentum ${\bf p}_\perp$:

 The semiclassical approximation is valid for $M^2 \gg q{\cal E}$.

 Integration over transverse momenta gives

 Integral over $dp_z /2\pi$ diverges because the exponent does not depend on $p_z$.
-Due to the motion equation $dp_z = q{\cal E}dt$, one obtains the known Schwinger pair creation per unit volume per unit time (the integer factor for polarization and spin of particles is ignored):
+Due to the motion equation $dp_z = q{\cal E}dt$, one obtains the known Schwinger pair creation per unit volume per unit time (the integer factors for polarization and for spin of particles are ignored):